-- Daikon radish: Daikon is also a good source of vitamins A, C, E and B6.
-It contains potassium, magnesium, calcium and iron[*].
-If you slice it thin with a mandolin, it makes a great alternative to scalloped potatoes.
+- Daikon radish: Daikon is also a good source of vitamins A, C, E, and B6.
+It contains potassium, magnesium, calcium, and iron[*].
+If you slice it thinly, it makes a great alternative to scalloped potatoes.

 - Turnips: Turnips are a great source of antioxidants and fiber, but those aren’t the only benefits they provide.
-Turnips are loaded with vitamin C, iron, calcium and vitamin K[*].
-Like cauliflower, they make a great alternative to mashed potatoes.
+Turnips are loaded with vitamin C, iron, calcium, and vitamin K[*].
+Like cauliflowers, they make a great alternative to mashed potatoes.

-- Kohlrabi: Kohlrabi is full of nutrients and minerals such as copper, potassium, manganese, iron and calcium along with being rich in vitamins including vitamins C, B, A and K[*].
+- Kohlrabi: Kohlrabi is full of nutrients and minerals such as copper, potassium, manganese, iron, and calcium, and is rich in vitamins including vitamins C, B, A, and K[*].
 It tastes great roasted, similar to breakfast potatoes.

-If you are on low carb diet, or simply want to make healthy eating a priority, all of the above options make excellent low carb alternatives.
+If you are on a low-carb diet or simply want to prioritize healthy eating, all of the above options make excellent low-carb alternatives.

-White potatoes are an extremely high-carb food, and should be avoided on a ketogenic diet.
+The bottom line is that there are lots of carbs in potatoes and they should be avoided on a keto diet.
 While they do contain several health benefits, the carb count is simply too high.

 To maintain a healthy diet, choose a low-carb alternative to white potatoes, such as cauliflower, rutabaga, or turnip.